Sausage and Peppers

 • Onions – are another part of this classic combo and I like to use red onions for their color.
 But you can use any onion you’d like here as well.

 • Cherry Tomatoes – these are optional, but I like to add them when they’re in season.
 A mix of red cherry tomatoes and the flavorful orange Sungolds make an unforgettable flavor.
-The also add a bit of ‘sauce’ to the mix which is tasty.
-Try using your favorite pasta sauce when cherry tomatoes aren’t in season.
+They also add a bit of ‘sauce’ to the mix which is tasty.
+Try using your favorite pasta sauce or marinara sauce when cherry tomatoes aren’t in season.

 • Herbs – I used Italian seasoning to keep things easy and to go along with the sausage.
 But if you have fresh herbs around, both thyme and rosemary are really tasty too.
 The ratio of dried to fresh is 1:3.
 So for the 1 teaspoon of dried herbs called for, you’d use 1 tablespoon of fresh herbs.